Latter Days: Release

-Latter Days premiered at the Philadelphia International Gay and Lesbian Film Festival on July 10, 2003.
-The audience enjoyed the film so much that they gave it a standing ovation.
+Latter Days premiered at the Philadelphia International Gay and Lesbian Film Festival on July 10, 2003, where it received a standing ovation.
 When the cast came on stage, they received another standing ovation.
-The film had a similar reception both at OutFest a week later, and at the Palm Springs International Film Festival.
+The film had a similar reception both at OutFest a week later and at the Palm Springs International Film Festival.
 The film also screened at the Seattle and Washington film festivals before being released across the United States over the following 12 months.
-Later the film was released in several other countries and shown at numerous gay film festivals, namely in Barcelona and Madrid (where it was also a popular pick) and Mexico City.
-Since its initial release it had received nine best film awards, as Cox mentioned in 2005 on a featurette included on the UK DVD.
+Later, the film was shown at numerous gay film festivals and released internationally, namely in Barcelona and Madrid (where it was also a popular pick) and in Mexico City.
+Since its initial release, it received nine best film awards, as Cox mentioned in 2005 on a featurette included on the United Kingdom DVD.

-The film was banned by Madstone Theaters, an arthouse cinema chain with nine theaters across the country, which claimed it was "not up to [our] artistic quality."
+The film was banned by Madstone Theaters, an arthouse cinema chain with nine theaters across the country, which claimed it was "not up to [our] artistic quality".
 The company was pressured with threatened boycotts and protests by conservative groups to withdraw their planned release.
-At the North American box office, Latter Days made $834,685 from a maximum of 19 theaters.
-As of January 2011, the film is the top-grossing film from its distributor TLA Releasing.
+At the North American box office, Latter Days made $834,685 from a total of 19 theaters.
+As of January 2011, the film was the top-grossing film from its distributor, TLA Releasing.

 Reception

 Critical response

-Critics' reviews have been mixed; film review website Rotten Tomatoes reported that 45% of critics gave the film positive write-ups, based upon a sample of 44 reviews, with an average score of 5.4/10.
+Critics' reviews have been mixed; on the review aggregator website Rotten Tomatoes, 46% of 48 critics' reviews are positive, with an average score of 5.4/10.
 Frank Scheck, reviewer for The Hollywood Reporter, wrote: "Cox's screenplay, while occasionally lapsing into the sort of clichés endemic to so many gay-themed films, generally treats its unusual subject matter with dignity and complexity."
-Film critic Roger Ebert gave it two and a half stars out of four, declaring that the script was peopled from the "Stock Characters Store" and "the movie could have been (a) a gay love story, or (b) an attack on the Mormon Church, but is an awkward fit by trying to be (c) both at the same time".
+Film critic Roger Ebert gave it two and a half stars out of four, declaring that the script was peopled from the "Stock Characters Store" and "the movie could have been a.) a gay love story, or b.) an attack on the Mormon Church, but is an awkward fit by trying to be c.) both at the same time."
 Michael Wilmington of the Chicago Tribune commented "this movie is often as kitschy and artificial as ...
-'Sweet Home Alabama'", another film written by Cox.
+Sweet Home Alabama" (another film written by Cox).

 Other reviewers were more favourable, such as Toronto Sun critic Liz Braun, who said Latter Days was "the most important gay male movie of the past few years."
 Kevin Thomas of the Los Angeles Times commented: "At once romantic, earthy and socially critical, Latter Days is a dynamic film filled with humor and pathos."
-Gary Booher, an editor for the LGBT Mormon organization Affirmation, said "It was so realistic that it was scary.
+Gary Booher, an editor for the LGBTQ Mormon organization Affirmation, said "It was so realistic that it was scary.
 I felt exposed as the particulars of my experience and of others I know was brazenly spread across the big screen for all to behold."